SQLGuyChuck/AccountAutoPurge/README.md

 ## Why
 This process was developed out of necessity of GDPR Article 17 for a data subjects rights to erasure.
 This can be accomplished in a couple of ways:
 1. By anonymizing the data by which a data scientist with all the data accessible in the world could not reverse engineer the data to re-identify a human.
 2. Just delete the data.
-This code utilizes the later.
+This code utilizes this process.
 The advantage of this is that you can use it for slowly deleting data in an OLTP system for really any purpose.

 ## Architecture
 This code was written for SQL Server.
 Nothing sophisticated, so probably could be used on SQL Server 2005+.
 Concepts could easily be ported to other SQL engines.